 - Facilitate the group in brainstorming a list of "catastrophes" that would have a significant impact on your program's ability to fulfill its mission. - During the brainstorming, there are no "wrong" answers.
 The suggestions can be outlandish.
 They may be fiscal or technical disasters.
-The idea is to understand how governance responds and handles the catastrophe and helps identify gaps in the model. - If no immediate suggestions are given, you can "seed" they discussion with examples (or categories of examples) such as: - o What if a key person (program director; board chair) won the lottery and moved to Tahiti? - o What if a key element of your technology stack was discontinued? - o What if a pivotal partner organization dissolved or stepped away? - Make sure to encourage broad suggestions from the entire group. - One way to prioritize (in person) is to give everyone a number of colored dot stickers.
-Each can "vote" by putting stickers near the ideas of strongest resonance.
-Those with the most stickers are the prioritized ones for further discussion. - Help them move through the discussion and highlight the potential gaps in their current governance.
+The idea is to understand how governance responds and handles the catastrophe and helps identify gaps in the model. - If no immediate suggestions are given, you can "seed" they discussion with examples (or categories of examples) such as: - o What if a key person (program director; board chair) won the lottery and moved to Tahiti? - What if a key element of your technology stack was discontinued? - o What if a pivotal partner organization dissolved or stepped away? - Make sure to encourage broad suggestions from the entire group. - One way to prioritize (in person) is to use a sticker vote.
+In a sticker vote, each participant is assigned a number of stickers these can be physical stickers in an in-person event or a specified piece of text (e.g., +1) in a virtual environment.
+Participants place their stickers or text alongside the options they're voting for, according to the parameters of the exercise (e.g., most important, most likely, most interesting, etc.). - Help participants move through the discussion and highlight the potential gaps in their current governance.
 This can set up next steps of how to address those gaps.